What to Do When Your Rabbit is Molting

 - Wide-toothed comb: This works best for long-haired rabbits, but you also need combs for short-haired buns during molting season.
 Use it carefully to avoid hurting your pet.

 - Soft brush: Rubber brushes are used when your bun sheds, while regular brushes are for general grooming.
-There are various types available in the market, so choosing the one that will work best for your rabbit can be challenging.
+You’ll want a good quality brush and the good news is there are several available in the market, so choosing the one that will work best for your rabbit can be challenging.
 Use the words soft and gentle as your guide.

-- Mat rake: You’ll need this tool to remove stubborn knots and severely matted hair.
+- Mat rake: Sometimes called a flea comb.
+You’ll need this tool to remove stubborn knots and severely matted hair.

 - Nail clippers: Rabbit grooming is not just about brushing.
 You’ll need to trim the nails, too, so you’ll want to keep a nail clipper on hand.
 Ordinary scissors or clippers for humans can split your pet’s nails and cause pain, so pick clippers made for rabbits.